ffp-project/.github/profile/README.md

-# FFP Organization
+# FFP-Project Organization

 > Far From Perfect - Because perfection is overrated.

-Welcome to the home of the FFP project!
+Welcome to the home of FFP - Project!
 Our organization is dedicated to embracing the beauty of imperfection in software development.

-## About FFP
+## About FFP-Project

-FFP (Far From Perfect) is built on the philosophy that continuous improvement is more valuable than seeking unattainable perfection.
+FFP-Project is built on the philosophy that continuous improvement is more valuable than seeking unattainable perfection.
 We believe in learning from mistakes and growing through iteration.

 ## Repositories